NKS8/NKS8.github.io/README.md

 # Web Design Challenge: Weather analysis of Latitude vs Temperature, Humidity, Cloudiness, and Windspeed.

-### This project builds website, and html, CSS, Bootstrap, and min.js ares used to create properly styled, responsive, and navigation activated website.
+### This project builds website, and html, CSS, Bootstrap, and min.js are used to create properly styled, responsive, and navigation activated website.
 1. HTML
 2. CSS
 3. Bootstrap
 4. JScript
 5. JQuery
-are used to make this website responsive, and navigatation is activated by JQuery, min.js, and bootstrap.min.
+are used to make this website responsive, and navigation is activated by JQuery, min.js, and bootstrap.min.

 ### Page 1.
 (Landing page)